More tech executives than tech critics on Biden's transition team

 Kimmelman declined comment.
 Miller did not respond to requests for comment.

-Executives from relatively smaller tech companies such as AirBnB, Uber, Lyft, and Stripe were also appointed into these agency review groups.
+Executives from relatively smaller tech companies such as AirBnB, Uber UBER.N, Lyft LYFT.O, and Stripe were also appointed into these agency review groups.

 Amazon declined comment.
 The other companies did not immediately respond to a request for comment.